 Long before national health care reform took shape in America, Dr. Harris concentrated Eskenazi Health’s resources on prevention, health promotion and primary care, asserting that the greatest opportunity to improve the health and vitality of a community is to keep people well in the first place.
 She is intensely focused on improving access to patient-centered, comprehensive, community-based primary and mental health care, health promotion and effective chronic disease management – causes that are equally important to the health policy and management field.

-A continuous student of the field, Dr. Harris also serves as associate dean and professor of medicine for the IU School of Medicine.
+Dr. Harris also serves as associate dean and professor of medicine for the IU School of Medicine.
 She is a John F. Williams, Jr., M.D.
 Scholar, and an active leader in the local community, serving as a board member for America’s Essential Hospitals, Regenstrief Institute, American Red Cross of Indiana and more.
 Dr. Harris’ relationship with the school allows students at the Fairbanks School of Public Health and IUPUI to see first-hand the impact health organizations can have when partnering with the local community, as well as where a career in health care can lead.